apanqasem/HiPerQAP/README.md

    make

+set QAPHOME to be the install directory

+   export QAPHOME=path_to_install_dir

+add ${QAPHOME}/bin to your PATH

+   export PATH=$PATH:${QAPHOME}/bin

-add the bin directory to your PATH if you want to perfom experiments
+add above to your .bashrc, so that you don't have to type the above at every login